grafana/loki/docs/sources/upgrading/_index.md

 #### Drop stage configuration changed

-The configuration option `source` is renamed to `sources`.
-It now accepts a list of strings.
 The configuration option `value` has been removed.
 Use the option `expression` instead, which takes a regular expression.

 ## 2.5.0